 On the Derbyshire Staffordshire borders, the Packingtons have been rearing incredible free range corn fed cockerels for years.
 They are not as big as a turkey, but incredibly meaty with dense, flavoursome flesh.
 All of this specialist poultry is dry-plucked and game hung in the traditional manner, to achieve a superior taste.

-We continue to supply our sensational outdoor-bred pork at Christmas time.
-Alongside their turkey or cockerel, many families love a leg or shoulder of pork on the Christmas table with golden crackling just begging to be crunched.
+We continue to supply our sensational free-range Pork from Anna’s Happy Trotters at Christmas time.
+Alongside their turkey or cockerel, many families love a Pork leg or shoulder of pork on the Christmas table with golden crackling just begging to be crunched.

 From about September onwards, we start the process of dry-curing all joints of pork to turn into the gammons and bacons that are so much a part of Christmas for so many.
 We also cook the Gammons for you, should you wish, and turn them into dreamy mustard and honey glazed ham joints.

 And where would we be at Christmas without sausages?
-Chipolatas on Christmas Day, Fat juicy sausages for holiday breakfasts, cocktail sausages cooked with honey and wholegrain mustard for drinks parties, or a crowd of pigs in blankets around your goose or turkey.
+Chipolatas on Christmas Day, Fat juicy sausages for holiday breakfasts, cocktail sausages cooked with honey and Strong English mustard for drinks parties, or a crowd of pigs in blankets around your goose or turkey.